Lucas-Erkana/math_magician_react/README.md

   <h1>Math magician</h1>

-> This is the first project of the Math Magicians application.
-I set up the environment and tools needed to develop a React application.
+>In tis the first react project I created a full website for the Math magicians app, consisting of several pages and using the components I have already created.
+By adding a Home page, Calculator page and Quotes page.

 Project 1: Setup.
 In this the I will set up the environment and tools needed to develop a React application.